Stay Another Day: Music videos

 Two music videos were made for the song.
 One video features the band recording and performing the song in a studio.
 The other video features the band in a black background.
 The group are seen wearing white fur trimmed parkas and black leather jackets.
 A woman wearing a dress and veil also appears whilst it snows.
 The latter video is shown usually around Christmas, while the first version is shown outside Christmas.
-The black-and-white video version was published on YouTube in September 2017.
-As of September 2021, it has amassed more than 8.2 million views.
+The black-and-white video version was made available on YouTube in 2017.

 Legacy

 British newspaper The Guardian ranked "Stay Another Day" number 41 in their list of "The 100 greatest UK No 1s" in 2020.
 Ben Beaumont-Thomas wrote:

 "One of the greatest Christmas No 1s of all time is a triumph of emotional candour.
 It resembles a breakup song with its talk of final kisses, but was written by Tony Mortimer after his brother killed himself.
 The pain of those sudden calls of 'stay now' is so acute, voicing the suddenness of loss."

 The song has featured on Christmas compilation albums and is usually a mainstay on radio during the festive period.
 However, scepticism remains within the British public as to whether the song should be labelled a Christmas song.
 In December 2017, YouGov carried out a poll asking the British public whether they agreed if "Stay Another Day" is a Christmas song.
 Just over one third, or 34% disagreed, while 29% agreed.
 This left a large proportion of 37% in the don't know category, which includes all of those who were unaware of the song.

+According to analysis of PRS for Music figures, it was estimated that the song generates £97,000 of royalties per year.